 This is an important distinction that, once understood, will make your treatment plan clearer.
 A dentist has graduated from a dental college and usually focuses on treating decay and dental disease.
 An orthodontist has attended even more schooling after graduation and has made orthodontics their focus.

 In other words, all orthodontists were dentists first, but not all dentists go on to become orthodontists.
 Some orthodontists choose to treat all dental issues, while others focus solely on orthodontics.
 If your orthodontist also offers repair work, rest assured that he or she is perfectly qualified to handle both general dentistry and orthodontics.

 Dual Treatment Plans

 If your repair work is largely cosmetic, such as staining that veneers will cover, you may want to have the orthodontics done first.
-As orthodontics concentrates on the position of your teeth and jaws, your cosmetic work will look better and may be less extensive if you have the alignment of your teeth corrected first.
+As orthodontics concentrates on the position of your teeth and jaws, your cosmetic work will look better.
+It also may be less extensive if you have the alignment of your teeth corrected first.

 A Word About Recovering from Extractions

-Whether you’re an adult who still has wisdom teeth or some of your molars are beyond repair, you may need more time than you realize to fully recover from extractions.
-While the empty socket may heal up and harden within a week or so, you may not want to undergo more treatment for several weeks to ensure you healed completely.
-Even if the extractions are in the back of your mouth and you need repair work in the front, it’s usually best to wait because fragments of tooth or dental amalgam can get into the fresh scar tissue and irritate it.
-An extraction site is just like any other wound and will need to be kept clean until it has healed entirely.
+Whether you’re an adult who still has wisdom teeth or some of your molars are beyond repairing, you may need more time than you realize to fully recover from extractions.
+While the empty socket may heal up and harden within a week or so.
+You may not want to undergo more treatment for several weeks to ensure you healed completely.
+Even if the extractions are in the back of your mouth and you need repair work in the front, it’s usually best to wait.
+Because fragments of a tooth or dental amalgam can get into the fresh scar tissue and irritate it.
+An extraction site needs cleanliness until complete healing.

-If you need orthodontic work and want to discuss a treatment plan, call Dr. Gluck’s office today to schedule an appointment.
+If you need orthodontic work and want to discuss a treatment plan, call Dr. Gluck today to schedule an appointment.
 We will be happy to review your needs and formulate a treatment plan to get you the smile you want within a reasonable timeframe.